hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

     - `/software/projects/<project_id>/<user_id>/` to install software packages.
     - `/scratch/<project_id>/<user_id>` for temporary storage.

-## A horrible reality &ndash; /scratch files gets deleted after 30 days of no access
+## Limitation &ndash; /scratch files gets deleted after 21 days of inactivity
-- As mentioned [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51926296/Files+in+Scratch+Were+Deleted), files in `/scratch` are deleted after 30 days of no access.
-The policy checks the last access time of the files.
-Therefore, even if the files are copied recently, they will be deleted if their access timestamps are older than 30 days. `ls -ltu` can be used to check the access time of the files, sorted by access time.
-We can use `touch` command to update the access time of the files.
-Or, better to use `acacia` for long-term storage.
+- As per Pawsey policy, files in `/scratch` are deleted after 21 days of no access.
+The system checks the last access time of the files.
+Therefore, even if the files are copied recently, they will be deleted if their access timestamps are older than 21 days. `ls -ltu` can be used to check the access time of the files, sorted by access time.
+It is better to use `acacia` for long-term storage.

 ## Acacia
 - [Quick start](https://pawsey.atlassian.net/wiki/spaces/US/pages/51924476/Acacia+-+Quick+Start). **It's important to save the access keys key in the `$HOME/.config/rclone/rclone.conf` file.** To do that, corresponding client configure command is available on the window after clicking the "Create New Key" button.
 Feel free to customise the profile name.